spatie/guidelines.spatie.be/content/code-style/laravel-php.md

 ## General PHP Rules

 Code style must follow [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/).
 Generally speaking, everything string-like that's not public-facing should use camelCase.
 Detailed examples on these are spread throughout the guide in their relevant sections.

+### Class defaults

+Try to keep the "O" of SOLID in your mind: code should be open for extension, but closed for modification.
+That's why you should use `private` as the default visibility modifier, and `final` as the default for classes.

+This way you're encouraged to think before opening up your classes to the outside world.
+You should take a moment to think about possible other ways to solve a problem instead of opening up classes.
+You could for example rely more on composition, dependency injection and iterfaces; instead of extending classes.

+Especially in the context of open source packages, you're encouraged to think twice about making a method `public` or `protected`, or opening a class for extension.
+Every entry point in your code that is open for the public to use, is an entry point you'll have to maintain with backwards compatibility in mind.

+### Void return types

+If a method return nothing, it should be indicated with `void`.
+This makes it more clear to the users of your code what your intention was when writing it.

 ## Docblocks